kennedycmr/app-in-a-box/README.md

 ```

+## Run stage 2
-### Re-run the pipeline using your existing variables.
-Run the following command:
+Re-run the pipeline using your existing variables, by running the following command:

 ```
+cd ~ && \
 docker run --rm -v $(pwd)/app-in-a-box:/workdir -ti gcr.io/google.com/cloudsdktool/cloud-sdk:latest bash /workdir/test/start_on_gcp_console.sh
 ```

+## Save Environment Variables
+If your intention is to use this deployment later, you should record your environment variables outside of your GCP console.
+This is so you can use again.

+NOTE: The key file found in the "app-in-a-box/test/deploy.keys.json" should be considered secret.
+Do not share with anyone.
+Preferably delete this key at the earliest opportunity.
+You can always create a new one through the console if needed.